Common Travel Area: Transit without visa for Irish biometric visa holders

 British visa requirements published in July 2019 allow certain travellers to transit without visa "landside" (i.e. those who need or wish to pass through the British border and enter the UK).
 They must arrive and depart by air, have a confirmed onward flight that departs before 23:59 the following day, and hold the correct documents for their destination (e.g. a visa for that country if required).

 Nationals of all countries need a visa to transit landside unless they hold a valid Irish biometric visa, endorsed BC or BC BIVS, and are travelling to Ireland.
 Therefore, a holder of a biometric Irish visa does not require a separate British visa if transiting landside through the British border on their way to Ireland.

 Isle of Man

 The Isle of Man Government reports that "on-entry Immigration Control is rarely undertaken in the Isle of Man as there are very few transport services entering the Isle of Man from outside the CTA."
-As of April 2018 the only regular commercial air service between the Isle of Man and an airport outside the Common Travel Area is Geneva in Switzerland.
+As of August 2026 the only regular commercial air service between the Isle of Man and an airport outside the Common Travel Area is Geneva Switzerland in the winter months, plus charters to Faro and Costa de Sol.

 The Isle of Man is considered a part of the UK for customs purposes, and so there are no routine customs checks on travellers arriving from the UK.

 United Kingdom

 The UK Border Force does not carry out routine immigration checks on travellers (regardless of nationality) arriving in the UK from another part of the CTA.
-However, as the Channel Islands has VAT-free status, the UK Border Force carries out selective customs checks on travellers arriving from there.
+However, the UK Border Force carries out selective customs checks on travellers arriving from elsewhere in the CTA.